 - Chicken and duck houses integrated with fertility and compost systems

-- Greenhouse with annuals, hot beds and cob perennial beds: apricots, kiwis, olives, figs, grapes, South American root crops and more
+- Greenhouse with annuals, hot beds and cob perennial beds growing apricots, kiwis, olives, figs, grapes, South American root crops and more.

 For some fundraising ideas for your course fee, see How to fund my PDC?

-Please get in touch if you are traveling from far and need help with any aspect of your stay.
+Please get in touch if you are travelling from far and need help with any aspect of your journey or stay.
 For example, earlier arrival or extra nights at the end of the course.
 (By arrangement only)

-17 June - arrivals, accommodation setup & orientation
+14 August - early arrivals, accommodation set up & orientation